devendrayadav582/Movie-Recommender-system/README.md

 # Movie-Recommender-system
-This is Content based movie recommendation system
-Here i made this movie recomendation system using  cosine similarity
+This is Content based movie recommendation system  using  cosine similarity